-FIRST (Families in Recovery SupporT) Steps Together is a home visiting program dedicated to serving and empowering families on their parenting and recovery journey.
+FIRST (Families In Recovery SupporT) Steps Together is a home visiting program dedicated to serving and empowering families on their parenting and recovery journey.

-FIRST (Families in Recovery SupporT) understands that pregnancy and parenting young children can be a hopeful and exciting time, but it can also be stressful and overwhelming, especially for those struggling with substance use or working on their recovery.
+FIRST Steps Together understands that pregnancy and parenting young children can be a hopeful and exciting time, but it can also be stressful and overwhelming, especially for those parents struggling with substance use or working on their recovery.
+Our program offers specialized support in navigating this complicated experience from peer support specialists and specially trained mental health counselors.

 “They really helped me become who I am today.
 I think if I didn’t have the Counselor and Family Recovery Support Specialist a couple times, I would have given up.
 I don’t know if I would have made it this far.
 I always tell them how thankful and grateful I am for them.”

-- First Steps Together Program Participant
+- FIRST Steps Together Program Participant

-Plymouth County
+4.Plymouth County

 Bay State Community Services Inc.